 If you do not want to carpet your floors, you can decide to add some rugs.
 For better sound deadening, use fluffier rugs.
 An advantage of using rugs is that you get to choose whatever patterns you wish.
 You can even do a mix and match the design.

 For more ways to soundproof your apartment floor, see here.

 So what if I can do none of that?

 Most of the steps I have highlighted above may require some sort of modification.
 If the house is not yours, it may bring some issues to your landlord.

 You are probably wondering what else you can do if your landlord does not allow any modifications.
 Well, you do not have to endure your neighbor's noise.

 You have probably heard of white noise machines.
 In most cases, they are used to help lull babies to sleep.
 What most people do not realize is that you can use white noise machines as well.

-If you cannot take on any soundproofing projects, your next best option would be to get a white noise machine.
+If you cannot take on any soundproofing projects, your next best option would be to get a device for noisy neighbours like the white noise machine.
 White noise machines will help drown the noise and as such create a calm and soothing noise that will help you sleep or concentrate on something else.